 Employment law can be a complex and challenging area of the law to comprehend and thoroughly understand.
 In California, these laws are constantly evolving.
-Whether you are an employee, employer or job applicant, it is important to understand the rights of employees and the duty of employers.
-If your rights have been violated as an employee in California, it is important that you contact an experienced Los Angeles employment law attorney who can fight to protect your rights and help you secure the compensation you rightfully deserve.
+Whether you are an employee, employer, or job applicant, it is important to understand the rights of employees and the duty of employers.

 Your Most Important Employee Rights

 Employees have a reasonable right to privacy in the workplace.
 This right applies to the worker's personal possessions such as backpacks, purses or briefcases, or storage lockers that are accessible only to the employee.
 It also includes private mail that is specifically addressed to the employee.

 Workers also have the right to privacy when they are having personal phone conversations.
 However, such rights do not apply to work e-mail messages and Internet usage while using the employer's network and computer system.